etherforce/FeTSy/fetsy/webclient/scripts/app.coffee.md

                 name: 'Ticket'
                 methods:

-The method getField() returns the value of the ticket field.
+The method 'getField' returns the value of the ticket field.
 In case of 'content' the text is possibly limited to the value of the 'contentLimit' constant.
 In case of 'period' the result depends on the flag 'remainingTime'.